-Attending the recent Pro-Manchester Corporate Finance lunch, I noted that many of the panellists focused on the increasing trend for business owners to sell their companies to private equity and that these houses still have a significant amount of dry powder available to be deployed to the right opportunities.
+At the time, I noted that many of the panelists focused on the increasing trend for business owners to sell their companies to private equity and that these houses still have a significant amount of dry powder available to be deployed to the right opportunities.

 The other side of the same coin is that the number of companies ‘going public’ has been falling.
 Speaking to capital markets participants across the North West and through the UK, there is a consistent sentiment that the traditional stock exchanges offer regimes which are overly bureaucratic and expensive.
 This makes a public quotation unviable in the first place, or unsustainable ongoing, for all but the larger firms.